Beamish Museum: Pub

 Presented as The Sun Inn, the pub opened in the town in 1985.
 It had originally stood in Bondgate in Bishop Auckland, and was donated to the museum by its final owners, the Scottish and Newcastle Breweries.
 Originally a "one-up one down" cottage, the earliest ownership has been traced to James Thompson, on 21 January 1806.
 Known as The Tiger Inn until the 1850s, from 1857 to 1899 under the ownership of the Leng family, it flourished under the patronage of miners from Newton Cap and other collieries.
-Latterly run by Elsie Edes, it came under brewery ownership in the 20th Century when bought by S&N antecedent, James Deuchar Ltd. The pub is fully operational, and features both a front and back bar, the two stories above not being part of the exhibit.
-The interior decoration features the stuffed racing greyhound Jake's Bonny Mary, which won nine trophies before being put on display in The Gerry in White le Head near Tantobie.
+Latterly run by Elsie Edes, it came under brewery ownership in the 20th Century when bought by S&N antecedent, James Deuchar Ltd. The pub is fully operational, and features both a front and back bar, the two storeys above not being part of the exhibit.
+The interior decoration features the stuffed racing greyhound, Jake's Bonny Mary, which won nine trophies before being put on display in The Gerry in White le Head near Tantobie.